NCAR/lmod_webapp/README.md

 There are also two .out files present in the repository.

+list.out (The software headings/directories and their respective contents that are available on Cheyenne HPC system.
+This file, and listcasper.out, are the files currently being processed for the web application.
+To switch the files being processed, simply reload the tab that displays the webpage and specify the alternate file within the terminal.
+The default route for this file is localhost/json/ using the template json_modules.html.)

+listcasper.out (The software headings/directories and their respective contents that are available on the Casper HPC system.
+This file, along with list.out, are the files currently being processed for the web application.
+To switch the files being processed, simply reload the tab that displays the webpage and specify the alternate file within the terminal.
+The default route for this file is localhost/ using the template json_casper_modules.html.)

 ## Directions
 To run this application:
 1. export FLASK_APP=document.py
 2. flask run
+3.

 then navigate to the specified url in a web browser to see the webpage to get to the default opage with HTML and CSS.
 To get the Javascript and Jquery simpletree implementation, add /json/ after the default url.

+Ex: DEFAULT_URL/json/

 To input the file name, input the base URL and add /json/ after the base URL.
 Then, when the printed prompt is displayed, enter the name of the file you wish to use.
 After that, the webpage should fully load.
 Note: loading will remain indefinite while there is no given input.

-Ex: DEFAULT_URL/json/
+The path /casperjson/ works in a similar process to the path /json/, the difference being that /casperjson/ is added to the end of the default url.

 Limitations:
 1. The data must be loaded when the page initializes for the simpletree.
 Data cannot be added after the page has loaded.